 In a digital age filled with so many distractions, not to mention a time when retail piano stores are few and far between, Solich, 33, continues to go against the grain.
 Something he’s done since he was a small child.

-Lately, he’s been spending a lot of time at his newest piano store in Woodmere, Solich Piano on Chagrin Boulevard near Eton Square shopping center.
+Lately, he’s been spending a lot of time at his newest piano store in Beachwood, Solich Piano on Chagrin Boulevard near Eton Square shopping center.

 While only a handful of piano stores remain in the area, Solich just opened a new store filled with about 60 pianos.
 Solich Piano is the exclusive Yamaha and Bosendorfer piano dealer for Northeastern Ohio.